Poll: Americans divided on admitting refugees

 Also reflecting his hard line, Trump last week announced to Congress a new office to aid Americans and their families who are victims of immigrant violence.
 That’s despite years of studies that have shown that immigrants are less likely to commit crimes than U.S.-born people.

 Americans report conflicting feelings about immigrants just over six weeks into his presidency, the poll suggests.
-On the one hand, Americans see refugees as a risk apart from other legal immigrants, with a third of Democrats, and 8 in 10 Republicans, say the risks are great enough to place more limits on refugees admitted to the U.S. Despite those fears, Americans still see legal immigration generally as a boon, the poll shows.
+On the one hand, Americans see refugees as a risk apart from other legal immigrants, with a third of Democrats and 8 in 10 Republicans saying the risks are great enough to place more limits on refugees admitted to the U.S. Despite those fears, Americans still see legal immigration generally as a boon, the poll shows.
 More than 6 in 10 say a major benefit of legal immigration is that it enhances the reputation of the United States as a land of opportunity.

 The good and bad of immigration has long been a painful and intensifying national debate.
 Trump has shown some flexibility — or inconsistency, depending on one’s viewpoint — on his approach.
 For example, Iraq is no longer on the list of countries whose people are banned.
 Officials from the Pentagon and State Department had urged the White House to reconsider given Iraq’s key role in fighting the Islamic State group.
 Also, the new order does not subject Syrians to an indefinite travel ban, as did the original.